|

 and reduce the landmass to one-third of

 the planet's surface.
-The weight of the water would affect, if
+The weight of the added water would grossly

-electro-magnetic propulsion and levitation systems that skipped the
+Electro-magnetic propulsion and levitation systems matched the target

 THE SURFACE